en

 Otherwise your buyers may have to pay VAT again on delivery.
 For transactions where eBay has collected VAT, eBay will issue an invoice to the buyers confirming the VAT amount charged and showing eBay’s IOSS number.
 If the buyer is asked to pay VAT again on import of the goods into the EU, please inform the buyer to check the invoice and share it with customs.
 You can also share the order details with the buyer where eBay’s IOSS number and the VAT amount collected by eBay will be visible.

-For orders above the consignment value of €150 eBay will not collect VAT, and the buyer will have to pay it on the shipment delivery.
 Please note: this exclusion does not apply in France.
 For deliveries to France, eBay will collect and remit VAT in all cases, both above and below the threshold of €150.

 If you: